to top

 Biography

-Dr. Shelly Xue is the Adjunct Curator for Asian Glass at the Corning Museum of Glass, and Associate Professor at Shanghai Institute of Visual Arts.
+Dr. Shelly Xue is the Adjunct Curator for Asian Glass at the Corning Museum of Glass, as well as a professor at the Shanghai Academy of Fine Arts, Shanghai University, where she is also the director of the Glass Studio and the Guanghui Glass Art Research Center.
 She received her Ph.
 D. in Glass from the University of Wolverhampton (U.K.).
-She has long been engaged in the historical research and practice of glass art, with a focus on Chinese art from the Qing dynasty and the East-West cultural exchange.
-She has published various books on the subject, including Qing dynasty Chinese Glass, a Chinese version of A History of Glass Forming and Techniques of Kiln-formed Glass.
-Dr. Xue has been invited to lectures and international conferences in the U.K., U.S.A., the Netherlands, Sweden, Taipei and Hong Kong.
+She has long been engaged in the historical research and practice in glass art, with a focus on Chinese glass from the Qing dynasty and the East-West cultural exchange.
+She has published various books on the subject, including Heavenly Reflections: Imperial Glass from the Jiaqing to Xuantong Reigns, Asian Glass: Selections from the Corning Museum of Glass, a Chinese version of A History of Glass Forming and Techniques of Kiln-formed Glass.
+Dr. Xue has been invited to lectures and international conferences in the U.K., U.S.A., the Netherlands, Sweden, Taipei, and Hong Kong.
 She is also a glass artist.
-Her work has been collected by European and Chinese art institutions such as the Victoria & Albert Museum, London.
+Her work has been collected by European and Chinese art institutions such as the British Museum, the Victoria & Albert Museum, London, and Wereldmuseum, Rotterdam.

 Recent Development and Achievement

-Dr. Shelly Xue is currently conducting research on the Chinese glass collections of the Qing dynasty in Europe and America and is preparing an exhibition on Chinese glass at the Corning Museum of Glass.
-She is the author of the forthcoming book Asian Glass – Selections from the Corning Museum of Glass.
+Dr. Shelly Xue is currently conducting research on the Chinese glass collections in Europe and America and is preparing an exhibition on Chinese glass at the Corning Museum of Glass.
+She is also leading a Palace Museum Research Project “A Study of 19th Century Chinese Imperial Glass”.
+She is the co-author of the forthcoming catalogue Heavenly Reflections: Glassware from the Qing Imperial Workshops (Jiaqing to Xuantong Reigns).

 Selected Publication(s)